The Crucifixion of the King of Glory is the perfect read for Holy Week.

 - How many of us missed the earthquake recounted as His death?

-- I, personally, am intrigued by the Temple’s curtain tear in two from top to bottom.
+- Personally, I am intrigued by the Temple’s curtain tearing from top to bottom.
 Those were significant events prophesied to occur.

 Oh, yes.
 (Page 35)